The council provides a pest control treatment service.

 Ants normally nest outside in the ground, and commonly beneath paving and in walls.
 They become a nuisance when they enter homes as they search for food, however they do not normally constitute a risk to the health of the occupants.
 The nests can be inaccessible and this makes their direct destruction difficult.
 Good hygiene and the removal of potential food sources, particularly sweet foods, can help to reduce the problem from foraging ants in the house.

-Bees are protected and as they do very little damage and are unlikely to be a threat to public health it is advised to leave them alone.
+Bees do very little damage and are unlikely to be a threat to public health, it is advised to leave them alone.
 Generally, bees won’t sting unless provoked.
 It will only be necessary to treat bees which pose particular danger e.g. at a school or nursery.

 Bedbugs do not fly so they must crawl or be transported in things like clothing, luggage or furniture.
 Bedbugs feed on blood and they can survive for long periods of time without feeding.
 In domestic premises most infestations are found in the bedroom.
 Their hiding places will be close to where their host sleeps - in the bed frame, mattress, bedside furniture, skirting boards or wallpaper etc.